 Keap pricing note: The $299/month base price includes up to 1,500 contacts.
 Pricing scales with contact count beyond that.
 There is no stripped-down entry plan — you are buying the full platform or nothing.
 If you only need email automation and a basic CRM, you are paying for invoicing and SMS features you may never use.
 Verify current pricing at keap.com.

 ActiveCampaign starts at $15/month for up to 1,000 contacts, covering email automation only.
 The Plus plan adds a built-in CRM and starts at $49/month.
 That $34 gap between plans is where most serious service businesses will end up — you need the CRM to run a proper pipeline alongside your email sequences.
+With over 180,000 customers across 170+ countries (ActiveCampaign, 2024), the platform has a significantly larger installed base than Keap, which reflects its broader market positioning across industries and business sizes.

 The automation builder is ActiveCampaign's clearest advantage over Keap.
 Conditional logic, split testing within automations, contact tagging based on specific behaviors (which links they clicked, which pages they visited, how they scored on a lead scoring model) — all of this is genuinely more flexible than what Keap offers.
 A marketing agency running prospect nurture sequences or a coaching business with a multi-step enrollment funnel will find the automation depth pays off once it is set up properly.